ballerupgis/SeMaWi/docker/README.md

 In the docker host, you should be able to access the SeMaWi container now through your browser, with an address like http://127.0.0.1:12345 .
 A default user SeMaWi (member of groups SysOp and Bureaucrat) has been created for you with the password "SeMaWiSeMaWi"; this password is case sensitive.
 This password should be changed as your first action in the running system.

+You can then import the SeMaWi data model and pages by importing struktur.xml from the git repository.

 ## For production

 A detailed description of deploying docker containers to production is beyond the scope of this document.